openstack-infra/system-config/doc/source/jenkins.rst

 ========

-Jenkins is largely hidden, and has no sensitive data exposed publically, so we use self-signed certs for Jenkins masters.
+Jenkins is largely hidden, and has no sensitive data exposed publicly, so we use self-signed certs for Jenkins masters.

 After bringing up a jenkins node (16G memory instance if you use the stock jenkins.default) with puppet, log in and configure Jenkins by